Chenée Today

 How do I soften my cream cheese quickly?

 To soften your block of cream cheese for your brown butter cream cheese glaze, just remove it from the foil and place on a microwave-safe plate.
 Heat in the microwave for 15-20 seconds or until softened.
-It should be ready to add to your cinnamon rolls with apple pie filling!
+It should be ready to add to your cinnamon rolls!

 What if I don't have buttermilk?

 If you don’t have buttermilk, feel free to use whole milk, replacing a tablespoon of the milk with vinegar.
-This will create the acidic effect of buttermilk to help your cinnamon rolls come out even more moist and tender.cinnamon rolls with apple pie filling
+This will create the acidic effect of buttermilk to help your delicious cinnamon rolls come out even more moist and tender.

 Can I make these cinnamon rolls with apple pie filling overnight?

-I love making these cinnamon rolls overnight -- it’s so convenient, and the slow rise gives them such a lovely texture!
+I love making this recipe overnight -- it’s so convenient, and the slow rise gives them such a lovely texture!
 If you're planning to make these cinnamon rolls with apple pie filling for breakfast, it might be a good idea to start the night before!
 To rise your rolls overnight, first make sure you're using a pan that isn't cast-iron -- sitting overnight might damage your cast iron, so opt for glass or another material.
 Once you have your cinnamon rolls in your greased pan, just cover the pan with plastic wrap and let them rest in the fridge overnight, or up to 16 hours.
-In the morning, you'll just need to let the rolls rise in a warm spot until they've doubled in size, which should take about an hour, and then bake them like normal!
+The next morning, you'll just need to let the rolls rise in a warm spot until they've doubled in size, which should take about an hour, and then bake them like normal!

 How do you keep filling from falling out of cinnamon rolls?